dashohoxha/killercoda-scenarios/linux-cli/lesson10/step4.md

    If we change the redirection operator from `<<` to `<<-`, the shell will ignore the leading tab characters in the here document.
-This allows a here document to be indented, which can improce readability.
+This allows a here document to be indented, which can improve readability.

    `vim ftp2.sh`{{execute}}